lsk21kr/colouring-brush-datapack/Readme.md

 * Multiplayer friendly

 ## Features
+### Colouring decoloured blocks
+Hold a brush in mainhand and dyes in offhand (also opposite when both-handed mode) and use the brush on glasses, terracotta, and more.
+You can colour following blocks.
+* Candles, candle cakes
+* Glasses, glass panes
+* Shulker boxes
+* Terracotta

 ### Recolouring coloured blocks
-Hold a brush in mainhand and dyes in offhand (also opposite when both-handed mode) and use the brush on wools, glasses, and more.
-You can redye following blocks.
+Same mechanism as above.
+You can recolour following blocks.
 * Banners, wall banners
 * Candles, candle cakes
 * Concretes, concrete powders
-* Glasses, stained glasses
+* Glasses, glass panes
 * Shulker boxes
 * Terracotta, glazed terracotta
 * Wools, beds, and carpets

 ### Recolouring wooden blocks (to be implemented)
 Same mechanism as above.
-But cannot redye in lime, green, light blue, blue, and purple.
-Using purple dye, you can redye wooden fences into nether brick fences depending on the settings.
+But cannot recolour in lime, green, light blue, blue, and purple.
+(Mojang plz add these woods) Using purple dye, you can recolour wooden fences into nether brick fences depending on the settings.
 * Planks
 * Stairs
 * Slabs